-(a) Definitions.
-For the purposes of this section, Captain of the Port means the Commander, Sector North Carolina.
-Representative means any Coast Guard commissioned, warrant, or petty officer who has been authorized to act on the behalf of the Captain of the Port.
+(b) Definition: For purposes of enforcement of this section, Captain of the Port Representative means any U. S. Coast Guard commissioned, warrant or petty officer who has been authorized by the Captain of the Port, Hampton Roads, Virginia to act on his behalf.